OlsonZacheryFS/pewpew/guide/src/config/common-types/expressions.md

 Expressions are inline JavaScript expressions executed in an embedded JS runtime.

+Expressions within [R-Templates](../common-types/templates.md#template-types) can themselves be templated to access provider and var data.
+Expressions within [Queries](../common-types/queries.md) are not templated, though standard JS string interpolation is possible; provider values are read simply by the provider name, and vars are accessed through the `_v` object.

 Expressions are most commonly used to access data from a provider (via [templates](../common-types/templates.md)) or to transform data from an HTTP response to be sent into a provider.
 In addition to standard JS operations, some helper functions are provided.